Highlights from the Ratings and Financial Report for Southwestern Energy Company (SWN)

-Southwestern Energy Company (NYSE:SWN) went down by -6.84% from its latest closing price compared to the recent 1-year high of $5.85.
-The company’s stock price has collected -8.98% of loss in the last five trading sessions.
-Press Release reported on 08/13/21 that Southwestern Energy Company Announces Results of Early Participation in Exchange Offer and Consent Solicitation
+Southwestern Energy Company (NYSE:SWN) went up by 0.25% from its latest closing price compared to the recent 1-year high of $5.85.
+The company’s stock price has collected -8.72% of loss in the last five trading sessions.
+Press Release reported on 08/16/21 that Southwestern Energy Announces Increase in Maximum Aggregate Principal Amount of Cash Tender Offer for Senior Notes Due 2025

 Is It Worth Investing in Southwestern Energy Company (NYSE :SWN) Right Now?